“Supporting greater public understanding of the UK’s foreign policy choices”

 Edward Elliott is Research & Operations Manager at the British Foreign Policy Group.
 He is a graduate in politics, international relations, French, and law, having studied at Durham University and Sciences Po.
 Fluent in Spanish as well as French, he has an international background, having lived in Spain, Argentina, and France as well as the UK.
 He has worked in France, Spain, England, and Slovakia before joining the BFPG as a researcher and helping establish the organisation.

-Alice Campbell is a Researcher at the British Foreign Policy Group.
+Alice Campbell is a Policy and Programmes Coordinator at the British Foreign Policy Group.
 She is a recent graduate from the University of London Institute in Paris where she studied French and History.
-After graduating from university, Alice worked for a Paris based tech start-up, working in Communications and Community Management.
+After graduating from university, Alice worked for a Paris based tech start-up, working in Communications and Community Management before joining the BFPG as a Researcher.
 She has lived in The Gambia, France and the UK and is fluent in French.

 The British Foreign Policy Group was established by Executive Director Tom Cargill, and includes an experienced board of directors: